mich2000/smartapp/documentatie/timesheet.md

 * Conversation with instructor to discuss project: 10m
 * Working on my business layer, web layer and fixing problems with sending emails: 4h30
 * Working primarly on the web layer: 2h30
+* Working on my web layer for identification and HTTPS2: 1h